HallettCode/HallettMSE/README.md

 ## Info

 ### HallettMSE?
-HallettMSE is a multi-system emulator built in Python 3.6 using Pygame.
+HallettMSE is a multi-system emulator built in Python 3.6 using Pygame and Numpy.
 It is currently Windows only.

 ### Emulator Support
 HallettMSE currently only supports CHIP-8 and SCHIP, but more will be coming in the future